gieeedreee/calculator/README.md

 # Calculator
 Calculator package

 ## Introduction
-Calculator package contains 2 modules - calculator (code with main aspects of OOP) and test (pytest).
    Calculator is able to perform these actions:

    * Addition / Subtraction